dhushon/iamswhoiams/idfed.md

 6. Enter the following information (choose a name of your choice)

-    1. Enabling JIT is a personal choice.
-You can choose not to enable JIT if you don’t want Okta to auto-create users when they login for the first time using Azure AD account.
+> Enabling JIT is a choice.
+You can choose not to enable
+> JIT if you don’t want Okta to auto-create users when they login
+> for the first time using Azure AD account.
+Given the "provision thru" model of our
+> user-story and automation, it is an important facet of the layered provisioning and routing.

 7.  <img src=".//media/image15.png" style="width:6.16181in" /><img src=".//media/image16.png" style="width:6.16181in" />Copy & paste SAML protocol settings from Azure AD to Okta paying special attention to the fact that from the Azure Setup/Signing Certificate and Okta the field order shifts.
 <img src=".//media/image17.png" style="width:6.5in" />